Editor’s Note: This post was first published on March 13, 2019.

 India and Malaysia have a lot of things in common especially Bollywood and food.
 Malaysia is a country of mixed culture and Kuala Lumpur was a beautiful city to intern in.

-During your under-graduation, you have been extensively engaged in mooting and short courses.
+During your undergrad, you have been extensively engaged in mooting and short courses.
 How did you manage time?
 Do you want to give any suggestions to the law students?

 My dad always says, “there is adequate time for everything you want to do”.
 The problem is, people do not use time efficiently.